modern classroom 40x layout

 • Technology Integration Zone: Stations for coding, robotics, VR headsets, or other digital learning tools.

-Each zone should be visually distinct, perhaps through floor coverings, furniture types, or even color schemes, helping students understand the purpose of each area and transition between activities smoothly.
+Each zone should be visually distinct, perhaps through floor coverings, furniture types, or even colour schemes, helping students understand the purpose of each area and transition between activities smoothly.

 Unique Insight: Educators can use the expansive nature of a 40x classroom to foster student agency by allowing them to choose their learning zone based on the task and their preferred learning style.
 This approach, increasingly popular as of 2026, acknowledges that learning is not a one-size-fits-all activity.